Have we reached the ‘smart’ tipping point?

-The difference between Songdo and King's Cross Central is simple.
-A smart city like Songdo consists of set of codes for a template for a hardwired entity that could just as well exist anywhere; its desired community defined not by the time-formed personality of a people breathing life into space through its many and multifaceted doings, but rather by the curriculum vitae of a specific type of skill set.
+The difference between Songdo and King’s Cross Central is simple.
+A smart city like Songdo consists of codes and templates for a hardwired entity that could exist anywhere.
+Its desired community is not defined as people breathing life into space, but rather by the curriculum vitae of specific skillsets.

-King's Cross Central, on the other hand, could only ever be at King's Cross Central, its buildings and streets activated by the energy of the people who gave it life in the first place.
+But King’s Cross Central could only ever be at King’s Cross Central.
+Its redeveloped buildings and streets have the distinct energy of the people who gave life to the site in the first place.

-Rather than begin, therefore, with master planning for the hardware of a city, the infrastructure, the smart systems begin instead with its software; begin with a strategy for finding out what people want; begin with a master plan for experience.
+Instead of starting with a master plan of a city’s hardware – its infrastructure and smart systems – start by looking at its software.
+Start with a strategy for finding out what people want; a master plan for experience.

 Imagine the story of the development as the experience of the human.
-Design with that story in mind: employ the right people; pile resources into on-the-ground research; introduce, test and refine the findings.
+Design with that story in mind: employ the right people, pile resources into on-the-ground research, and introduce, test and refine the findings.
 From this, create a ‘bible’ for all stakeholders, one that acts as meaning gel for all that will come.

 From it sprung a new-old ‘piece of London’, an exemplar for what it takes to birth, manage and complete a highly complex piece of urban planning.

-Any doubts as to the proof of its ongoing success – and by extension any experience design – ought to be allayed by the following: one, Google is set to move in, drawn not by King's Cross’s smart city credentials, but rather by the fact of the area’s vibrancy, the university, the vast potential of the graduates; and two, it's where somebody called Yewon Shim, a 24-year old graduate from Seoul, has chosen to pursue her dreams.
+Any doubts about the development’s ongoing success – and, by extension, any experience design – ought to be allayed by the following.
+Firstly, Google is moving in, drawn not to the site’s smart city credentials, but to the area’s vibrancy, its university and pool of graduates.
+And secondly, it’s where somebody called Yewon Shim, a 24-year old graduate from Seoul, has chosen to pursue her dreams.

 The first of these, Songdo would kill for.
-The second, it has failed – and precisely for all the reasons why King's Cross has not.
+The second: it has failed, for all the reasons why King’s Cross has not.